£100k Childcare Cliff Edge: How to Keep Your Free Hours

 |---|---|---|---|

 The "universal" 15 hours for 3-4 year olds has no income test.
 Every family gets it regardless of earnings or working status.
-The extended hours (15 for under-3s, or the extra 15 to make 30 for 3-4 year olds) require both parents to be working and earning under £100,000 each.
+The 30 hours for working parents requires both parents to be working and earning under £100,000 each.

 Free childcare hours use the same £100,000 limit as Tax-Free Childcare.
 Cross that threshold and you lose both benefits simultaneously.
-For a family with a 2-year-old, this could mean losing £4,000 in free hours plus £2,000 in Tax-Free Childcare = £6,000 total.
+For a family with a 1-year-old, this could mean losing ~£8,000 in free hours plus £2,000 in Tax-Free Childcare = £10,000 total.

 Childcare Vouchers: The Old Scheme (Closed to New Joiners)